 As you can see it on Ice Cube’s artist page below.
 N.W.A is linked automatically as well as other artist and albums mentioned.
 Just click, and you’re there.
 If you don’t have it in your library, it finds it on Tidal (or Qobuz.)

 High Resolution and MQA

 Naturally, Roon supports high-res audio.
 When streaming through Tidal Hi-Fi, you can stream high-resolution MQA audio.
 There’s been much discussion on the good or bad of MQA all over audio internet forums and blog posts.
 It’s a system for putting high-frequency information in the noise floor for later unfolding (some talk about six bits of information in a 24-bit file) and also does some phase correction.
 This makes the files to stream smaller, but still retains a higher resolution than regular CDs.
 If you use Tidal’s HiFi subscription tier, you can stream MQA encoded files directly.
 If your DAC doesn’t support MQA, Roon can do the first unfolding for you.
-There are some extra processing and unfolding available if you have an MQA certified DAC, but to my ears, even with a DAC without support, the sound quality is excellent.
+You can get uncompressed hi-res streaming from Qobuz, and you don’t need a DAC that supports MQA.
+That’s the way I’ve gone.

 You have many options to optimise your audio setup for each of your audio endpoints.
 There’s no AU,

 Great for doing easy changes, like setting up a “Room Curve” or add some bass.
 You can configure each music endpoint with different settings.
 When you save a setting, you can apply it to other endpoints as well.